One of the biggest stumbling blocks in a home purchase is often the home inspection.

 No GFCI outlets in areas near water.
 Code requires that any outlet within 5 feet of a water source be a GFCI (ground fault current interruptor) outlet.
 It’s an inexpensive and easy fix and will be one less line item on the report.

 No drip pans under the hot water heater.
 Common sense says that if your hot water heater starts leaking, especially if it’s in the attic, you’ll need a drip pan to catch the water.

-Hot water heater and/or heating system improperly vented to exterior.
-When the vent for your hot water heater in installed, be sure that it actually vents to the outside, not the attic, where condensation can cause mold to grow.
+Water heater and/or heating system improperly vented to exterior.
+When the vent for your water heater is installed, be sure that it actually vents to the outside, not the attic, where condensation can cause mold to grow.
 We also see lots of heater vents that are touching the wood in the attic, creating a fire hazard.

 Trash under raised homes.
 A magnet for critters, it doesn’t take much to have someone clear out under the house.